riaandeventer/shoe_inventory/README.md

 ##### 1.3   Run Program

-If your files copied successfully, there should be a folder ebook_store when you (for windows) enter the >dir command.
+If your files copied successfully, there should be a folder shoe_inventory when you (for windows) enter the >dir command.
 Go to this directory with below command.
 ```
 >cd shoe_inventory